wp-plugins/category-specific-rss-feed-menu/readme.txt

 == Frequently Asked Questions ==

 == Screenshots ==

-Check out this Plugin in action at http://www.tipsandtricks-hq.com on the sidebar
+Check out this Plugin in action at http://www.tipsandtricks-hq.com

 == Changelog ==

+= 1.7 =
+- WordPress 3.7 compatibility

-Changelog can be found at the following URL http://www.tipsandtricks-hq.com/wordpress-plugin-for-category-specific-rss-feed-subscription-menu-325
+Changelog for old versions can be found at the following URL http://www.tipsandtricks-hq.com/wordpress-plugin-for-category-specific-rss-feed-subscription-menu-325